 [TABLE 2 HERE]

 Figure 1, provides the graphic representation of the informal caregiving trajectories for each cohort over a 11 year period, for women and men separately.
 This graphic representation allows for a more concrete differentiation between cohort and age effects, by displaying predicted probabilities to provide informal care across overlapping age ranges for different cohorts.
 For women we observe limited differences between cohorts for overlapping age ranges, i.e. the probability to provide informal care does not seem to have changed significantly for women.
-For men, Figure 2 suggests that later born cohorts have a lower probability to provide informal.
+For men, Figure 2 suggests that later born cohorts have a lower probability to provide informal care.
 The larger gender gaps among latter born cohorts seem thus to be driven by a reduction in men’s probability to provide informal care.

 [FIGURE 1 HERE]